Mercedes-Benz EQS: MBUX Hyperscreen

-The high-end versions of Mercedes-Benz EQS feature two separate OLED screens and an LCD instrument cluster that covers nearly the full extension of the dashboard.
+The high-end versions of the EQS feature two separate OLED screens and an LCD instrument cluster that cover nearly the full width of the dashboard.
 The whole infotainment system is powered by eight CPU cores and 24 gigabytes of RAM.
-The multi-purpose digital dashboard has been well received by consumers.
+The multi-purpose digital dashboard has been generally well received by consumers.

 Safety and automated features

 The car has several safety and automated features, including adaptive cruise control, lane centering, automatic lane changing, automated emergency braking, avoidance assist (for pedestrians and bicycles), blind spot monitoring including rear seat exit warning, cross-traffic alert, traffic-sign recognition, automatic parking assist, and adaptive headlights.

-The car can optionally include a level 3 autonomous driving feature named Drive Pilot, allowing the driver to take their hands off the wheel and their eyes off the road in heavy traffic up to a 60 km/h speed on 13,191 km of German motorways.
-The system is a world first and works by using lidar cameras, microphones, and various sensors.
-It is planned to also become available in other countries.
-The car is the first that can include a level 4 automated valet parking system named Intelligent Park Pilot.
+Up until January 2026, the car optionally included a level 3 autonomous driving feature named Drive Pilot, allowing the driver to take their hands off the wheel and their eyes off the road in heavy traffic up to a 60 km/h speed on 13,191 km of German motorways.
+The system was a world first and works by using lidar cameras, microphones, and various sensors.
+It was planned to also become available in other countries.
+The car was the first that included a level 4 automated valet parking system named Intelligent Park Pilot.
+In January 2026, Mercedes removed the Level 3 feature from its cars in favor of an upcoming Level 2 capability.